Parent comparing baby tracker apps on their phone

 What it does well.
 Baby Connect tracks everything: medications with dose timing, symptoms, temperatures, doctor visits, vaccines, growth percentiles, and feeding down to the millilitre.
 The medical-grade PDF export is excellent for sharing with paediatricians and specialists.
 Custom tracking categories let you add your own fields for unique needs.
 It handles twins and multiples with clear profile separation, and the app has been stable and reliable since 2009.

 What it does not do well.
 The interface is dense and can feel overwhelming for parents who just want basic logging.
-The design looks dated compared to newer competitors.
-There is no free tier, though the $4.99 one-time cost is reasonable.
+The design looks dated compared with newer competitors.
+Baby Connect replaced its old one-time-purchase model with subscriptions: after the 7-day trial, saving entries requires a paid plan.
+Long-time users who originally bought the app once may understandably resent paying again.
 The learning curve is steep if you try to use every feature.

 Best for: Babies with medical needs requiring detailed records, premature babies with strict schedules, parents tracking for multiple specialists, and families with twins or multiples who need comprehensive data.